 Because GPU benchmarks throw a number of intensive graphical tests at your GPU, it's a great way to see how your graphics card performs under load.
 If you've built your own rig, or overclocked your graphics card to eke out more performance, than running a benchmark for a few hours can give you confidence that your GPU is stable.

 The last thing you want in the middle of a game is for your graphics card to fail, so running benchmarks can catch any problems early on.
-If it can run them for hours on end without problem you're good to go.
-If there are crashes, artefacts or other graphical glitches then you can begin working out what the problem is.
+If it can run them for a couple of hours without problem, you're good to go.
+If there are crashes, artifacts or other graphical glitches then you can begin working out what the problem is.

 One of the most likely culprits will be a GPU getting too hot, so if your graphics card fails to run a benchmark, it might be worth making sure it's getting plenty of cool air.

 2. How to benchmark

 When it comes to choosing software to benchmark your graphics card you're spoiled for choice.
 There are a number of popular benchmarking suites available that can put your graphics card through its paces.

 Not all of them are free, however, such as the popular 3DMark benchmark.
 There is a free version, (but the options are limited.)
 However, 3DMark is available on Steam, and is often discounted.

 For a free version which still comes with enough settings to properly test out your graphics card we'd recommend going for Heaven Benchmark.
 Scroll down the page until you see 'Download now'.
 Click the link, and then select where you want to download it from.

 Once installed, run the program.
 A window will appear letting you select various options, such as the texture quality and the resolution you want the benchmark to run at.
 When choosing the resolution it's best to run the benchmark at the resolution you usually run games.
 That's the resolution you run Windows in as well (such as 1920 x 1080), then select 'System'.